YOU ASKED, WE ANSWERED

 What is included in package prices?

-Pricing includes skiing and snowboarding with our certified guides, all safety equipment, accommodation, all meals, non-alcoholic beverages, emergency medical and evacuation insurance and round-trip ground transportation to and from Kelowna Airport to our staging area.
+Pricing includes skiing and snowboarding with our certified guides, all safety equipment, accommodation, all meals, non-alcoholic beverages, emergency medical and evacuation insurance.

 What is NOT included in package prices?

-Round trip transportation to and from lodge, ski/snowboard rentals, alcohol and retail purchases.
+Ground transportation to and from lodge, ski/snowboard rentals, alcohol (you may BYOB), and retail purchases.
 Any additional purchases will be added to your final invoice and paid for upon check-out.

-How much snow does Powder Ridge receive annually?
+How much snow does Powder Renegade receive annually?

 Approximately 400 inches (1016 cm) of snow.